Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-backing-up.md

 ### From a One-Off Container

-This method has 2 main advantages:
+This method has two main advantages:
 - It doesn't require to make your database reachable over Internet
 - You won't have to tweak your connection URI